 Looking closer, the Block 334 Sembawang Close playground has been built with three “zones” in mind.

-The playground’s Sensory Zone refer to features that encourage young children to be curious and explore.
+The playground’s Sensory Zone refers to features that encourage young children to be curious and explore.
 This includes a nature hunt activity panel, hand drums and talkie-tubes around the Adventure Playground @ Canberra.

 The last set of features, referred to as the Relaxation Zone, includes a Cosy Cocoon to chill out in and hammocks set amongst the ropes.